What is family planning?

 - Anemia caused by decrease red blood cell production.

 - Do you want protection from HIV and other sexually transmitted diseases?
-Male and female condoms are the only birth control methods that can reduce your risk of HIV and other STDs or do not have vaginal, anal, or oral sex.
+Male and female condoms are the only birth control methods that can reduce your risk of HIV and other STIs, other than not having vaginal, anal, or oral sex.

 - Are you allergic to latex?
 Most condoms and diaphragms are made of latex.
 If you are allergic to latex, you may want to try silicone diaphragms or condoms made of other materials.

 - Are you allergic to spermicide?
-Some birth control methods are used with or contain spermicide.
+Some birth control methods (the female and male condom) are used with or contain spermicide.
+For more information, check out Bedsider’s website.

 - Will your sex partner be OK with using a condom?
 Some men are allergic to latex, find condoms uncomfortable, or just don’t like using them.